jhpyle/docassemble/_docs/functions.md

 ## <a name="referring_url"></a>referring_url()

-Returns the URL that the user was visiting when the user clicked on a link to go to the interview.
+Returns the URL that the user was visiting when the user clicked on a link to go to the interview (if that click initiated the interview).

 Under some circumstances, this URL cannot be obtained.
 For example, if the user started the interview by typing a URL directly into the